 History Quest: Early Times Study Guide

 The first 193 pages of the book are the actual study guide.
-The next 75 or so pages are to be printed for students to use as they create a History Travel Log in their own three-ring binder.
+The next 75 or so pages are for students to use as they create a History Travel Log in their own three-ring binder.

 A number of other supplies will be needed for activities: a variety of art and craft supplies such as scissors, glue, paints, paintbrushes, clay, craft sticks, and markers; cooking ingredients for activities that involve creating food products; and a variety of other items such as a clay pot, cardboard boxes, apples (for mummification rather than eating), and paper towel tubes.

 The study guide is arranged into 27 units with an additional four “Hygge History” units interspersed through the course.
-Hygge History units are more laid back with no worksheets or assignments.
-Instead, one or more books are suggested for reading about the Epic of Gilgamesh, Greek mythology, Hindu mythology (from the Ramayana), and Chinese mythology.
+The Hygge History units are more laid back with no worksheets or assignments.
+Instead, one or more books are suggested for studying the Epic of Gilgamesh, Greek mythology, Hindu mythology (from the Ramayana), and Chinese mythology.